aron-s/Custom-Compiler/README.md

 # Lexical-Analyser
-Part 1 of A lexical analyser project for a simple language.
+Part 1 of a lexical analyser project for a simple language.